robertjchristian/MRC/MRC22.md

-# MRC 22: MOR Staking - A Free Market Mechanism To Direct MOR Rewards Toward End User Applications
+# MRC 22: MOR Staking - A Free Market Mechanism To Direct MOR Rewards Toward Smart Agent & End User Application Builders
 As described in the Waterloo paper, builders of Smart Agents and other End User Applications will receive 8% of all MOR emissions. https://github.com/MorpheusAIs/MRC/blob/main/MRC08.md